 Model Training & Testing:

 For the models to generate accurate insights, they undergo two primary phases:

 Training: This is where the models "learn" from historical data.
-They understand relationships, patterns, and correlations between different variables and the outcomes.
+They infer relationships, patterns, and correlations between input variables and the outcome of interest.

 Testing: Once trained, the models are tested on unseen data to verify their predictions' accuracy.
 This phase ensures that the models don't just memorize the training data but can generalize their insights to new data.